heymarco/TandemOutlierDetection/README.md

 # Tandem Outlier Detectors for Decentralized Data

-Code for the paper *Tandem Outlier Detectors for Decentralized Data* currently under review at IJCAI2022.
+Code for the short paper *Tandem Outlier Detectors for Decentralized Data* published at SSDBM22.

 ## Dependencies